Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Teenagers are old enough to understand the details of surgery.
-Talk to your teenager about surgery as soon as it is scheduled.
+Teens are old enough to understand the details of surgery.
+Talk to your teen about surgery as soon as it is scheduled.
 Following are ways you can help prepare him or her for surgery:

 Respect your teen’s opinions and right to make choices.
 Allow him or her to be a part of decisions about his or her surgery.

 Talk to your teenager about what will happen in the hospital.
 Help your teenager understand the reason for surgery.
 Refer him or her to books or Internet resources to learn more about it, if needed.

-Take a tour of the surgery department with your teenager if the hospital has this option.
-Encourage your teenager to talk to hospital staff and ask questions.
+Take a tour of the surgery department with your teen if the hospital has this option.
+Encourage your teen to talk to hospital staff and ask questions.

 Be available for support when needed.

 Encourage your teenager to express how he or she is feeling.

 If your teen requests it, ask hospital staff whether siblings or friends can visit.

 Keep routines as normal as possible in the hospital.
-This is especially important if your teenager is admitted into the hospital for a long period.
+This is especially important if your teen is admitted into the hospital for a long period.
 Encourage him or her to keep up with schoolwork and to keep in touch with family and friends.